yukihito23/Exile_Scavenge/README.md

 >
 > - Scavenge through trash-bins/piles. (enabled by default)
 > - Scavenge through wrecks. (enabled by default)
+> - Scavence through abandones survivor tents. (maybe only used in CHR, disabled by default)
 > - Get water from different sources if  player has empty bottle/container to fill. (enabled by default)
 > - Get fuel from different sources if player has empty fuel canister to fill. (enabled by default)
 > - Get log from stocks of wood (enabled by default)